oasis-tcs/dps/work-products/use-cases/prov-use-v0.1-cn01.md

 with the responsibilities of

 - Evaluating and acquiring high-quality datasets to improve the company's analytical models.
-- Facilitating vendor reviews and ensuring all datasets comply with transparent AI data usage and regulatory requirements.
+- Facilitating vendor reviews and ensuring all datasets comply with applicable provenance requirements, including metadata coverage, regulatory requirements, and transparent AI data usage.
 - Ensuring that procured data meets integration operational needs.
 - Ensuring data usage aligns with healthcare regulations and company policies.
 - Leveraging data insights for innovative marketing and improved customer trust.